VoiNetwork/governance/Proposal Submissions/Proposal Process.md

 7. Fill out the template with the details of your submission
 8. Create [pull request](https://github.com/VoiNetwork/governance/pulls) and select your branch `BountyName_Submitter_YYYYMMDD`
 9. Collect the readable file (`BountyName_Submitter_YYYYMMDD.md`) and the newly created pull request URLs
-10. Create new post in `testnet-proposals` forum under `governance` in the Voi discord.
+10. Create new post in `testnet-proposals` forum under `governance` in the Voi discord
-11. Title in format "Bounty Name - Submitter - YYYYMMDD" the body as the URLs collected in step 9.
+11. Title in format "Bounty Name - Submitter - YYYYMMDD" the body as the URLs collected in step 9
 12. Post your submission
 13. Await community request for comment